metamorph-inc/openmeta-mms/docs/pet/pet_drivers.rst

 Optimizer Types
 ~~~~~~~~~~~~~~~~~~~~

-The OpenMETA Optimizer supports a couple different optimization methods.
+The OpenMETA Optimizer comes with two different optimization methods, and can be extended
+by users to include more.
 Users can change the optimization method and related settings by
 selecting (or opening) the Optimizer Driver and editing its attributes
 in the Object Inspector.

-The following optimization methods are currently supported in OpenMETA...

 COBYLA
 ^^^^^^

-Uses the COBYLA function in SciPy's
+This Optimizer Uses the COBYLA function in SciPy's
 `optimize` library.
 COBYLA supports constrained optimization without
 defined gradients (or Jacobian matrixes).